MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 ### Azure AD app registration

-When integrating the Tunnel for MAM iOS SDK into a line-of-business app, the following app registration settings must match your Xcode app project:
+When you integrate the Tunnel for MAM iOS SDK into a line-of-business app, the following app registration settings must match your Xcode app project:

 - Application ID
 - Tenant ID